DenWin/TerraformCodingDojo/README.md

 ### Exercise 02 &nbsp; -- &nbsp; Version-Upgrade

 Terraform is still relatively young.
 Version 0.1 came out on 28th July 2014 and in 2017 v0.11 was released.
-But the biggest change happend in May 2019, when v0.12 was released.
+But the biggest change happened in May 2019, when v0.12 was released.

 Let's look into `exercise_02` for a setup v0.11 version of a terraform configuration.